DMI-WAM

 Wave forecasts

-The model output is hourly forecasts of wave height, direction, and period,
+The DMI-WAM output is hourly maps of wave height, direction, and period,

 plus a number of other wave parameters.
-The full forecast is archived on tape in
+All forecasts are archived on tape in

 GRIB format.

-Go to the DMI web pages to view the most recent forecast:
+DMI web pages broadcast the most recent forecast:

 ocean.dmi.dk